kunjsharma/adapt-simple-table/README.md

 ## Limitations

 Supports equal columns in each row.
+Developed to work with framework only.
+Please update the properties.schema for use with authoring tool.

 ----------------------------
 **Version number:**  3.0.0